ravichas/TidyingData/TidyingData-Rmd-Intro.md

 You can also read in your previously created Rmd file.

-A quick mention about YAML.
+A quick mention about Yet Another Markup Language (YAML)

 YAML is a header section that renders your .Rmd file.
 It is almost like a CSS in HTML.
 YAML begins and ends with --- tags.
 YAML header is a section with key:Value pairs